-Pollo Guisado Otherwise Known As Braised Chicken
+Pollo Guisado Recipe Or Braised Chicken

+Pollo Guisado for Christmas.
 We are celebrating the Christmas holidays in the Dominican Republic in a town called Cabarete.
 It’s Christmas Eve and we treated ourselves by hiring local Chef Catalino along with his wife to cook breakfast, lunch and dinner so we can enjoy the island and still be home for a traditional viewing of White Christmas tonight.

 Maddie picked waffles for breakfast served with fresh fruit.
 She wanted the carbs for the beach horseback ride she and I took right after breakfast.
 Mom and Maddie’s sister Nell headed out to do a big hike up to some waterfalls on another part of the island.